rayoowoo/AssembledFaces/README.md

 * Redux
 * Amazon Web Services S3
 * Heroku
+* jQuery
+* Webpack

 ## Features

 AssembledFaces has many features, all of which you can explore by clicking the Demo Login button on the [splash page](http://assembled-faces.herokuapp.com).

 ### Signup Validation